What is a Surge Arrester for Transformer? – The One Device That Can Save You Thousands

 Transformers need protection from voltage spikes, and that’s where surge arresters come in.
 They use Metal Oxide Varistors (MOVs) with unique voltage-dependent resistance.
 Here’s how it works:

 This continuous protection keeps the transformer safe even in the most unstable power situations.
-Whether it’s a distribution transformer, power substation, or industrial transformer, installing a surge arrester will ensure reliable operation and long-term durability.
+Whether it’s a distribution transformer, power substation, or industrial transformer, installing a Surge Arrester for Transformer will ensure reliable operation and long-term durability.

 Type | Description | Application |